Supporting you and your family, your way

 10-week programme ran by our creative therapist, utilising all aspects of creative activities.
 Creative therapy is not about a person’s artistic ability, it is about using arts and crafts to improve wellbeing, often helpful for a distraction technique for symptoms such as anxiety, also to help improve social isolation.

-A 10-week programme led by our therapists focusing on relaxation techniques and mindfulness.
+A 5-week programme led by our experienced complementary therapist, focusing on relaxation techniques and mindfulness in face to face sessions.
 Discussing and practising different relaxation techniques, including mindful breathing, body scan, progressive muscle relaxation, visualisations, colour breathing, 4 way breathing.
-This session is currently delivered via Zoom.

 A social group for patients who have been discharged from the service.
 This is a chat group for patients living with a terminal illness.
 The group meets to share experiences, thoughts, and advice about coping at this time.